Skip a beat! Waterproof Samsung Galaxy S5 unveiled with a heart rate sensor and Finger Scanner

 Samsung plastered a new TouchWiz user interface on top of the latest Android 4.4.2 KitKat in the Galaxy S5.
 It introduces flatter, round icons, reworked menus, and a plethora of new features.
 There is a new Ultra Power Saving Mode, for instance, that makes the display show images in black and white, shutting down all processes and connections it deems unneccessary, which should make the phone last quite the time in that state.

 An improved S Health 3.0 app makes a cameo with the new Galaxy S5.
 Besides the usual pedometer, diet and exercise recordings, it is now also paired with something really interesting - a built-in heart rate monitor, located next to the LED flash.
 The sensor probably works on the same principle that the optical one on the Gear 2 smartwatch does, and you can further customize the experience with an abundance of third party apps that take advantage of the combined health and fitness trackers on the phone.

-A brand new, 16 MP camera sensor, is what Samsung used for the Galaxy S5.
+reproduce natural light and color with striking intensity at any circumstances".A brand new, 16 MP camera sensor, is what Samsung used for the Galaxy S5.
 The company claims that the camera unit now provides the fastest, 0.3 seconds autofocus times - a feat made possible by the dedicated image signal processors in the Snapdragon 801 chipset.
 Besides 4K video recording at 30fps, the processor also allows for a few extra camera tricks, too.
 Selective Focus allows users to tap on objects they want to look sharp, and the rest of the background gets blurred, achieving a shallow depth of field (DOF) effect without special lenses.
 Sony bragged with the same thing for the Z2, so we'd imagine that the new image processing capabilities in Snapdragon 801 are what makes 4K video recording and Selective Focus possible, rather than some homebrew ISPs from Samsung or Sony.
 Samsung also touts that an advanced High Dynamic Range (HDR) photography will be in store with the Galaxy S5, that lets you "